MDSplus/jupyter/mdstcl_kernel/README.rst

     python setup.py install
     python -m mdstcl_kernel.install

-Using the TDI kernel
+Using the mdstcl kernel
 ---------------------
-**Notebook**: The *New* menu in the notebook should show an option for a tcl notebook.
+**Notebook**: The *New* menu in the notebook should show an option for a mdstcl notebook.

 **Console frontends**: To use it with the console frontends, add ``--kernel mdstcl`` to their command line arguments.